 Location: Grand Hyatt, 1750 Welton Street, Denver, CO

-- Colorado researchers, companies and organizations actively engaged in any energy-related work are invited to display their poster during the entire 1.5 day “21st Century Energy Transition Symposium 2019”.
-The poster content can included water, air, land use, biofuels, oil/gas, geothermal, renewable energy, transmission, electric grid, cybersecurity, clean transportation, social and behavioral sciences and other related topics.
-We also are encouraging topics on food/energy/water/health/environment nexus.
+- Colorado researchers, companies and organizations actively engaged in any energy-related work wer invited to display their poster during the entire 1.5 day “21st Century Energy Transition Symposium 2019”.
+The poster content could include water, air, land use, biofuels, oil/gas, geothermal, renewable energy, transmission, electric grid, cybersecurity, clean transportation, social and behavioral sciences and other related topics.
+We also encouraged topics on food/energy/water/health/environment nexus.

-- We invite posters conveying research that is underway, research just starting, a special or senior class project, an outreach activity or whatever the researcher wants to present relevant to the energy industry, natural gas industry, renewable energy, transmission, utilities and respective supply chains.
-Industry professionals in these topics are encouraged to submit a poster.
+- We invited posters conveying research that is underway, research just starting, a special or senior class project, an outreach activity or whatever the researcher wants to present relevant to the energy industry, natural gas industry, renewable energy, transmission, utilities and respective supply chains.
+Industry professionals in these topics were encouraged to submit a poster.
 Topics in Food/energy/water/health/environment research can be at any stage.

-- All must bring posters to the Grand Hyatt in downtown Denver (second floor) by 8:30am MT on April 1.
-They must remove their poster after 12:30pm MT on April 2, 2019 or organizers will dispose of any posters not claimed following the event.
+- All had to bring posters to the Grand Hyatt in downtown Denver (second floor) by 8:30am MT on April 1.
+They removed their poster after 12:30pm MT on April 2, 2019.

-- Poster display — The posters will be displayed on the solid poster display supplied by the event.
-Solid poster boards will be placed on six foot tables whereby viewers can move from one poster to another.
+- Poster display — The posters was displayed on the solid poster display supplied by the event.
+Solid poster boards were placed on six foot tables whereby viewers can move from one poster to another.

 - Poster size — Not larger than 22″ x 28″